pacomontorop/Trading-bot/README.md

 `broker/alpaca.py`.
 The underlying `requests` session retries failed calls up to three times with an exponential backoff of three seconds.
 You can modify the `Retry` settings in that module if a different strategy is required.

+## Examples

+The `examples` folder contains small scripts illustrating how to use `asyncio` with threads.  `examples/threaded_asyncio.py` demonstrates two approaches for running coroutines from worker threads:

+1. Scheduling the coroutine on the main loop using `asyncio.run_coroutine_threadsafe`.
+2. Creating an independent event loop inside each thread.